zhao201730685110/ICp-banking-microservices/README.md

 ---

 :thumbsup: Congratulations!
-Your banking application has been packaged into a Docker image using a DevOps approach!
+Your banking application has been packaged into a Docker image using a DevSecOps approach!
 Ready to use it from IBM Cloud private?

 ---